buildingSMART/IFC4-CV/IFC4_Reference_View.md

 In order to minimize the effort for receiving and interpreting the geometic representations by the receiving software systems, in terms of development effort, processing power and loading times, the complexity and variety of geometric models has been minimized for the IFC4 Reference View.

 #### 1.4.5.1 Product placement
+Each model element defines its own object coordinate system.
+The placement is defined by the following concept template:
+- "_Local Placement_", creating an object coordinate system for the shape representation of the model element, either absolutely to the project engineering coordinate system, or relatively to another object coordination system.

 #### 1.4.5.2 Product geometric representation

-In scope of geometric shape representations of physical and spatial elements is:
+In scope of geometric shape representations of the 3D body geometry of physical and spatial elements are the following concept templates:
-- tessellated geometry
+- "_Body Tessellation Geometry_", using tessellated geometry in form of triangulated tessellations for describing the body shape of the model element;
+- "_Body SweptSolid Geometry_"; using extruded solid geometry or revolved solid geometry for describing the body shape of the model element;
+- "_Body AdvancedSweptSolid Geometry_"; using advanced swept solid geometry of circular cross sections for describing the body shape of the model element, only the swept disk solid is in scope;

 It is the default geometric representation of all model elements, allowing for a surface model representation with an indicator for closed shells (and therefore true volumes).
 The tessellated representation offers a very efficient way of exchanging 3D shape date, both for data set sizes and for processing time.
 Optionally the face normals can be exchanged as well.

 Since curved shapes would lead to very densely triangulated areas, the following swept solid based representations are also in scope of the IFC4 Reference View, balancing simplicity and compactness of representation:

-- extruded solid geometry
-- revolved solid geometry
-- advanced swept solid geometry of circular cross sections

 All other geometric models are out of scope of the IFC4 Reference View, in particular Boolean operations required for Constructive Solid Geometry CSG.

 > NOTE: The IFC2x3 Coordination View included CSG capabilities, the IFC4 Reference View therefore imposes a more restricted geometric representation of model elements.
 The IFC4 Design Transfer View should be used, if more complex geometric representations are required by the workflow.
 In particular, if a dimension-driven parametric representation, used by the IFC4 standard case elements, is needed.

 The geometric shape representation can either be directly assigned to a model element, or to its type.
-In case of type-based geometry, a fifth representation type is used at the model element:
+In case of type-based geometry, a the following representation type is used at the model element using the following concept template:
-- mapped representation
+- "_Mapped Geometry_", mapped representation defined at the corresponding element type.
 A mapped representation uses Cartesian transformation operations to place the type-based geometry within its  object coordinate system.

+As an exception, the following elements, _IfcGrid_ and _IfcSpace_, _IfcSpatialZone_ may have an additional foot print 2D geometry (in case of _IfcGrid_ this is the only geometric representation.
+It is described in the following concept template:
+- "FootPrint Geometry", defining a 2D shape representation within the XY plane of the object coordinate system.

 #### 1.4.5.3 Geometric presentation
 Visual appearance is an important factor for the communication process using BIM data.
 The objective is not to support photo-realistic rendering of reference models, but to use color, basic rendering, and texture information to add visually accessible meaning to the model elements.

-In scope of presentation capabilities for the appearance of model element shapes are:
+In scope of presentation capabilities for the appearance of model element shapes are the following partial concept templates:
-- coloring, as single color or rendering per solid, or as one color per face
-- texturing
+- "_Surface Style Shading_", applying a single coloring for each solid;
+- "_Surface Style Rendering_", applying a single rendering (color, transparency, reflection, etc.) for each solid;
+- "_Surface Style textures_", applying a single texture for each solid according to a texture mapping based on the solid type;
+- "_Suface style tessellation_", applying a color and/or texture for each face of a tessellated solid.

-The visually adaquate presentation of model elements is constraint by the shapre representation
+The visually adaquate presentation of model elements is constraint by the shape representation
 - for tessellated geometry: color per face, texture per face
 - for swept solid geometry: color and rendering information per solid, texture applied to solid using standard mapping

 ### 1.4.6 Object Composition

+The object composition functionality describes the product breakdown structure of model elements within an IFC data set, with separate breakdown structures for physical elements and spatial elements.
+Physical element structures describe parts and assemblies, spatial element structures describe vertical structures (for buildings) and horizontal structures (for other assets - as a stub in this release).
+A specific type of decomposition is the voiding - a subtraction of a void from a physical element.
+Another specific type is the nesting of ports within a distribution elements.

+The usage of the object association is defined within the following concept templates (see also Chapter 4 "fundamental concepts and assumptions"):
+- "_Element Aggregation_", creating a hierarchical product breakdown structure relationship between assemblies and parts;
+- "_Spatial Aggregation_", creating a hierarchical spatial decomposition relationship between spatial structure elements;
+- "_Element Voiding_", creating a voiding relationship between a physical element and penetrating voids - within the scope of the IFC4 Reference View this relationship is a logical relationship, the void is already part of the geometry of the physical element,
+- "_Port Nesting_", creating an 1:N relationship between the physical element and one or many ports defining inlets or outlets - used for distribution elements.

 ### 1.4.7 Object Assignment

+The object assignment defines the assignment of objects, such as a link between model elements to groups, tasks or resources.
+Only the grouping assignment is in scope of the IFC4 Reference View and defined within the following concept template:
+- "_Group Assignment_", Assignment of one or several model elements to a group.
+It includes the more specific assignments of _Grouping General_, _Grouping to System_, and _Grouping to Zones_.

 ### 1.4.8 Object Connectivity

+The object connectivity defines the interlinkage between model elements.
+Examples are the link between physical elements and the spatial structure, where they are located, of the connection betwee the two ports of two consecutive distribution elements.

+The usage of the object association is defined within the following concept templates (see also Chapter 4 "fundamental concepts and assumptions"):
+- "_Spatial Structure_", defines the containment of a physical element within a spatial container;
+- "_Port Connectivity_", defines the connection and the direction of flow between two ports of consecutive distribution elements;
+- "_Building Service Connectivity_", links a spatial or distribution system to a spatial structure (such as a building section);
+- "_Element Filling_", links a filling (usually a door or window) to an opening (usually in a wall or slab).